Node-RED: How to require Node.js native modules

 This documentation is part of the Getting started guide.
 View the full guide here: How to get started with Node-RED.

-👋 Welcome to the Stackhero documentation!
+Welcome to the Stackhero documentation

-- Full access to Node-RED admin UI.
+- Full access to the Node-RED admin UI for managing flows and settings.

-- Node-RED Dashboard included.
+- Node-RED Dashboard included for real-time visualization.

 In Node-RED functions, trying to require a Node.js native module directly results in the error ReferenceError: require is not defined.
 This is because Node-RED does not allow you to require a Node.js module directly inside a function.